 Best of all, Dynasty graduated from his new high school on schedule on June 28.
 The resolution of this case will give him a big head start on his future and will help, at least in part, to make up for the horrifying experiences of his junior year.

 Dynasty’s story, and its happy ending, is only possible because of YOUR support of our advocacy and vision.
 We were there for Dynasty because YOU are there for Dynasty—and for every other kid made to feel fearful and ashamed of who they are.
 YOU are the reason we have come so far.
 YOU are the reason we can pledge to leave NO ONE behind!

-We cannot accept the idea that where you live in this nation determines whether you will be entitled to basic dignity and respect as an LGBT person.
+We cannot accept the idea that where you live in this nation determines whether you will be entitled to basic dignity and respect as an LGBTQ person.
 We will not accept a nation divided between the privileged—those of us lucky enough to live in an area or a state where our humanity is acknowledged and embraced, and the vulnerable—those who have no protections or recognition under the law.
 And yet that is the country we now live in.
-Dynasty’s story is a perfect example of what forces are unleashed when an LGBT person is forced to live in an environment with so little respect and regard for the common humanity of its LGBT citizens.
+Dynasty’s story is a perfect example of what forces are unleashed when an LGBTQ person is forced to live in an environment with so little respect and regard for the common humanity of its LGBTQ citizens.

 In far too many places in this country, it is scary to be openly gay; it is an act of courage to be who you are.
 How can it be that we won big at the Supreme Court and this is still the story of so many?
 We will not rest until ALL OF US live free from stigma and harassment and discrimination based on who we are.
 We won for Dynasty.
 And we will be there for whomever is next.